DHunnicuttSG/Reference-Repo/Linux-ref.md

 history: Shows a history of previously executed commands.
 exit: Closes the terminal.
 history > history.txt: pipes the results of the command, history to the file history.txt.
+use history to get a list of command then use !# to execute previous command wher # is the line number of the command.